October 4, 2016, 1:00PM

 The University Art Gallery is pleased to present On this Island, a solo exhibition by Rosalind Nashashibi.
 Nashashibi’s films challenge perceptions that form around closed communities and the parallel realities that form within them.
 The exhibition consists of two films including her most recent Electrical Gaza, presented on the west coast for the first time.
 Originally commissioned by the Imperial War Museum, Electrical Gaza was filmed during the artist’s trip in 2014, directly before Israel’s military operation against Hamas-ruled Gaza.
 The film portrays footage of everyday life, which cuts intermittently between live action animation.
-As a result of the siege from both Israel and Egypt, Gaza exists as an island onto itself defined by extremely tight border controls and restrictions creating severe living conditions.
+As a result of the siege from both Israel and Egypt, Gaza exists as an island unto itself defined by extremely tight border controls and restrictions creating severe living conditions.
 This nearly global isolation is its enchantment - a land whose people are bewitched by perpetual war.

 Rosalind Nashashibi (b.
 1973, Croydon; lives in London) is an artist working in film, sculpture, print and photography.
 Her best known films combine close observation of everyday life with constructed scenes, inhabiting the same place or time to capture the friction that occurs at the border between the real and everyday and the fantastical or mythological.
 These works often explore issues of control, internalized into citizens or exerted by the state.